DataDog/integrations-extras/algorithmia/README.md

 Insights enabled is queried.
 Each log entry includes operational metrics and inference-related metrics.

-Refer to [metadata.csv][6] for a list of operational metrics provided by this check.
-Additional metrics can include any user-defined, inference-related metrics that are specified by the algorithm developer.
+See [metadata.csv][6] for a list of metrics provided by this integration.

+Additional metrics can include any user-defined, inference-related metrics that are specified in Algorithmia by the algorithm developer.

 ### Service Checks